LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 * Use common words.
 Complicated longer words (8 or 9 letters) will cause readers to skip shorter words (3,4, or 5 letters) that follow
 * Use an Active voice rather than a Passive voice
 * Where possible, use words containing one to two syllables
 * Aim the language used at the level of a 9 year old as recommended by GOV.UK (external website)– remember in the UK, 7.1 million adults read at, or below, the level of an average 9 year old.
-WCAG 3.15 Reading Level (AAA) recommends providing a simplified version of the text if it requires a reading age of more than 12 years old
+WCAG 3.15 Reading Level (AAA) (external website) recommends providing a simplified version of the text if it requires a reading age of more than 12 years old
 * Use contractions, words made up of two short words joined with an apostrophe such as I’ve, can’t etc.
 * Do not use double negatives
 * Explain the unusual, to help give full information